nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 *Condensed Class Diagram - Does not contain all attributes & methods
 ![](UML/Images/AddShortCommand.jpg)

-Thereafter, the command is returned to the Quizhub component and executed, to add a Question object to the corresponding QuestionList object using the `addToQuestionList` method.
+Thereafter, the command is returned to the QuizHub component and executed, to add a Question object to the corresponding QuestionList object using the `addToQuestionList` method.
 This method will analyse the arguments above and add the Question to the appropriate list.